amadzai/alt-tree-ecommerce/README.md

 <img src="screenshots/shop.png" alt="Sign In/Home Page of Alt-Tree">

-3. For admins, after logging in, you will be greeted with the panel with all the admin functionalities:
+3. For admins, after logging in, you will be greeted with the panel containing all the admin functionalities:

 <img src="screenshots/admin.png" alt="Sign In/Home Page of Alt-Tree">